hubagent/hugoDocs/content/en/foundation/_index.md

 ---
-title: "FD: Foundation"
+title: "Foundation styles (FS)"
-linktitle: Foundation
+linktitle: Foundation styles
 description: Hugo boasts blistering speed, robust content management, and a powerful templating language making it a great fit for all kinds of static websites.
 date: 2017-02-01
 publishdate: 2017-02-01